osvadimos/cost-alert/README.md

 # AWS cost alert module

-This code checks the AWS S3 account spends and sends a notification in the Slack if the threshold is exceeded.
+The application checks the AWS account expenses and sends a notification in the Slack or email if the threshold exceeded.

 >By default, it calculates mean of spends for 100 previous days with daily granularity and sends a notification if on the day of request spends 10%/20% more.

-Spends of 01-02 days of each month are collected and counts separately because of AWS S3 Month Spends Recalculations happens in these days.
+Costs of 01st 02nd days of each month are getting collected and counted separately because of AWS S3 Month Spends Recalculations happens in these days.

-Data keeps in ```result``` JSON file in your bucket, where each value is a part of a single request.
+Data kept in ```result``` JSON file in your bucket, where each value is a part of a single day request.

 ### Parameters
 Environment variables: